30 Bluetooth Review

 Piconet architecture limitation:

-Classic Bluetooth piconet = 1 master + 7 active slaves (maximum)
+• Classic Bluetooth piconet: 1 master and up to 7 active slaves.

 Your 12-device problem: